Analytics

 On-Connect Refresh

 When you first connect a new platform via OAuth, analytics are fetched immediately.
-You do not need to wait for the next hourly cycle.
+You do not need to wait for the next 2-hour cycle.

 Rate Limiting and API Usage